anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

   <img src="https://github.com/anqitu/NTUOSS-ImageRecognitionWorkshop/blob/master/screenshots/task_1_1_d.png" width="500">
 </p>

-AS shown below, you will see many shortcuts.
+As shown below, you will see many shortcuts.
 The only one you know for this workshop is 'Run the focused cell' - 'Command'/'Control' + 'Enter'.

 <p align="center">
   <img src="https://github.com/anqitu/NTUOSS-ImageRecognitionWorkshop/blob/master/screenshots/task_1_1_e.png" width="500">